 What if I don’t like what I see?

-If after reviewing all of your data, you find something that breaches your data subject rights then you can request the offending data be rectified under Article 16, erased (right to be forgotten) under Article 17 or a restriction placed upon processing under Article 18.
-If the organisation refuses, then you can complain to the ICO or bring the matter before a court and let a judge decide whether the data is being processed lawfully.
+If after reviewing all of your police data, you find something that breaches your data subject rights then you can request the offending data be rectified under section 46 of the DPA 2018, or erased entirely under section 47.
+If the police refuse, then you can complain to the ICO or bring the matter before a court and let a judge decide whether the data is being processed lawfully.

 Not sure if an organisation holds any data upon you at all?
 Then make your request anyway.